 When it comes to hiking, there is the Catskill Scenic Trail and the Andes Rail Trail along with much more that can be seen from maps produced by the likes of the New York New Jersey Trail Conference and Appalachian Mountain Club.
 Then, there is the Catskills 500 Club if you want more ideas.

 Compared with the others above, this may not come across as wilderness but there are times when we need to control our exposure to such things.
 Websites like Finger Lakes Tourism Alliance, Visit Finger Lakes and Finger Lakes allow for an overview of what is here.
-It also is another large area and it covers a lot of counties with the list including Watkins Glen & Shuyler County, Seneca, Yates, Wayne, Tioga, Livingstone, Cortland and Cayuga.
+It also is another large area and it covers a lot of counties with the list including Watkins Glen & Shuyler County, Seneca where you will find the state's deepest lake, Yates, Wayne, Tioga, Livingstone, Cortland and Cayuga.
 There are hiking possibilities like the Finger Lakes Trail around this collection of narrow north-south oriented lakes.
-Nearby cities like Corning, Ithaca, Syracuse and Rochester could make useful bases for a longer stay in the area.
+Nearby cities like Corning, Ithaca (the home of Cornell University), Syracuse and Rochester could make useful bases for a longer stay in the area.

 It was during the nineteenth century that people became attracted to the Adirondacks and Catskills and both of these are now state parks.
 As you will see here, both areas have their fans and the Catskill Mountains has organisations the Catskill Mountain Club and the Mountain Top Historical Society being devoted to the area.
 Preserve America takes an interest too so encroachment on these wilderness areas should be opposed regardless of the political or economic environment.